ssrome/100-days-of-code/log.md

 **Today's Progress:** Working through ES6 as part of the Javascript Algorithms And Data Structures Certification on freeCodeCamp

 **Thoughts:** As I finished Basic JavaScript, I moved on to ES6.
 I found some parts confusing.
 Not sure if it was understanding or the way the course was writter.
 I will keep plowing on and will probably go over this on another site.

+### Day 13: November 8, 2018

+**Today's Progress:** Working through Regular Expressions as part of the Javascript Algorithms And Data Structures Certification on freeCodeCamp

+**Thoughts:** The only exposure to regular expression as been when a challenge has asked to remove or replace so it was good to really take a deeper view into this.